rcali21/Vituity_project/README.md

 `rm -rf Archive/`

-Then you may start from the beginning.
+You may then start from the beginning.